-Terminated vested participants or surviving spouses whose severance date occurs before the attainment of age 55 shall be eligible to elect a full single lump sum payment only in lieu of a monthly pension within 90 days of his or her severance date.
+Terminated vested participants or surviving spouses whose severance date occurs before the attainment of age 55 for Tier one members and age 60 for Tier two members, shall be eligible to elect a full single lump sum payment only in lieu of a monthly pension within 90 days of his or her severance date.

-Plan benefits are integrated with Social Security benefits and are determined by a formula defined in the Plan document.
+Plan benefits for Tier one members are integrated with Social Security benefits and are determined by a formula defined in the Plan document.
 The minimum normal benefit amount is calculated by multiplying the Plan participant's number of years of credited service times the amount of the participant's average final compensation times 1.5%.
 Employees with final income exceeding covered compensation receive an additional 0.45% times years of credited service times average final compensation in excess of covered compensation.
-The Plan also includes a benefit provision in the event a participant dies prior to the date the member quits, retires or is discharged.
-In general the participant's spouse or beneficiary will receive 50% of the participant's accrued benefit.
-The Plan document contains detailed provisions regarding Plan benefits.